 The landlord/agent must give you a NSW Fair Trading New tenant checklist.
-If you are renting in a strata scheme, they must give you a copy of the strata by-laws within 7 days, and inform you if a strata renewal committee is currently established for the scheme.
+If you are renting in a strata scheme, they must give you a copy of the strata by-laws within 7 days.

 Landlord's/agent's contact details